 searching for the idiot who caused her boredom.
 The brown dog

-held by the crazy man, gets away, pees on the astro-turf carpet,
+held by the crazy man, gets away, pees on an astro-turf carpet,

 enrages the shop manager, is swept up and flees with its homeless